RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_property

-    - is_required: True
+    - **description**: The name of the edge property to filter on.

-    - examples: ['source_id', 'provided_by', 'is_defined_by']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The name of the edge property to filter on.
+    - source_id, provided_by, and is_defined_by are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### property_value

-    - is_required: True
+    - **description**: The edge property vaue to indicate which edges to remove.

-    - examples: ['DOID:8398', 'Pharos', 'ARAX/RTX']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The edge property vaue to indicate which edges to remove.
+    - DOID:8398, Pharos, and ARAX/RTX are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### remove_connected_nodes

-    - is_required: False
+    - **description**: Indicates whether or not to remove the nodes connected to the edge.

-    - examples: ['true', 'false', 'True', 'False', 't', 'f', 'T', 'F']
+    - Acceptable input types: string.

-    - type: string
+    - This is **not** a required parameter and may be omitted.

-    - description: Indicates whether or not to remove the nodes connected to the edge.
+    - true, false, True, False, t, f, T, and F are examples of valid inputs.

-    - default: False
+    - If not specified the default input will be False.

 * ##### qnode_id

-    - is_required: False
+    - **description**: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.

-    - examples: ['n01', 'n02']
+    - Acceptable input types: string.

-    - type: string
+    - This is **not** a required parameter and may be omitted.

-    - description: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.
+    - n01 and n02 are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 |||
 |-----|-----|